0xa10/0xa10.github.io/_posts/2018-11-27-need-feedback.markdown

 Adding the equation systems together can represented by stacking their matrices.

 {% include captioned_image.html url="/images/sagemath_multilfsr_solution.png" description="sa, sb are 9 outputs from the two toy-LFSRs above.
 By stacking the two LFSR equation sets horizontally (augmenting) and setting the results vector to a be the combination of both output vectors, we can solve for both initial state vectors - 8 and 12." %}
-In other words, the *MultiLFSR* construct is still fully linear, and we can still represent its outputs as linear combinations of the initial state bits, and recover them given enough outputs.
+In other words, the *MultiLFSR* construct is still fully linear - the outputs from the MultiLFSR can be represented as linear combinations of its initial state bits, meaning that given sufficient known outputs we can recover those state bits.
 More concretely, for a *MultiLFSR* containing LFSRs with a total of $$N$$ bits between them, we need $$N$$ outputs to recover the original state.
-This component doesn’t really add any significant strength to the cipher system, and may even be worse than a normal LFSR with the equivalent bit length.

 ## Substitution boxes
 As we’ve seen, LFSRs by themselves do not offer a great deal of security for block ciphers.
 The linear relationship between their inputs and outputs make it easy to reverse their action and solve for the indeterminate or key bits.
-This is where the Sbox comes in - an Sbox is a component which maps from $$n$$ to m bit values, with the purpose of reducing linearity, to some extent obstructing our use of linear equation systems.
+This is where the Sbox comes in - an Sbox is a component which maps from $$n$$ to $$m$$ bit values, with the purpose of reducing linearity, to some extent obstructing our use of linear equation systems.

 In KappaCrypto, the Sbox maps from 6 bit inputs to 4 bit outputs, meaning each output is associated with $$2^2$$ = 4 inputs.
 The lossiness is what makes it hard for us to reverse the Sbox - given an arbitrary 4 bit output from the Sbox, there are 4 different inputs which could have led to that output value.

-The Sbox is put to use in the MultiLFSR class - every 6 bits of outputs from the MultiLFSR (generated in 6 rounds of the comprised $$\text{LFSR}$$s) are concatenated to form a 6 bit word, which is then used as input for Sbox.
+The Sbox is put to use in the MultiLFSR class - every 6 bits of output from the MultiLFSR (generated in 6 rounds of the comprised $$\text{LFSR}$$s) are concatenated to form a 6 bit tuple, which is then used as input for Sbox.

-To recap our problem - prior to passing through the Sbox we could represent the keystream as linear combinations of the key/seed bits - but the Sbox prevents us from doing that, since its action cannot be naively represented with linear equations.
+To recap our problem - prior to passing through the Sbox we could represent the keystream bits as linear combinations of the key/seed bits - but the Sbox prevents us from doing that, since its action cannot be naively represented with linear equations.

 ### Linear cryptanalysis
 In order to overcome this obstacle, we need to find linear equations which hold over the Sbox function - in other words, find relations between the inputs bits which “survive” being put through the Sbox.